Components with hierarchy#

 parameters you can end up with N*M

 parameters.
-This is make code hard to read.
+This will make it hard to read the code.

 @gf.cell